Eslam0mansour/Graduation--project-Medical-Corner-/README.md

-# Medical Corner Flutter App.
+# Mediwise Ai Flutter App.
 - important >>> i'm still working on the project to make best architecture on it and add the last knowledge i have
-- Medical Corner is a medical application that detection of pneumonia and brain tumour, It also provides prediction for heart disease, and diabetes. using deep learning model.
+- Mediwise Ai is a medical application that detection of pneumonia and brain tumour, It also provides prediction for heart disease, and diabetes. using deep learning model.

 UPDATES with new version ⏬⏬⏬⏬✅✅